rmolinari/thesis_1999/1999_thesis.typ

 #thmref(<prop3.17>)[Proposition] is proved. #qed

-Thus all of the requirements are satisfied, and we have constructed r.e. $D gt.eq_T G$ and two r.e.[$D$] sets $U^D$ and~$V^D$ such that $D join (udvd)$ is not of 4-r.e. degree.
+Thus all of the requirements are satisfied, and we have constructed r.e. $D geqt G$ and two r.e.[$D$] sets $U^D$ and~$V^D$ such that $D join (udvd)$ is not of 4-r.e. degree.
-It remains only to show that in fact $D leq_T G$.
+It remains only to show that in fact $D leqt G$.
 We use the same method as we did in #chapRef(2).

 For $alpha in T$ we set
 $